grinnell-csc324-01-fall-2025/AI-Agent/prototyping_docs/prototyping_study_overlay_vs_dashboard.md

 ## Prototypes

-We created two simple Figma mockups:
+We created two simple Figma mockups with Figma Make:

 - **Overlay**: A floating interface meant for quick access while staying in context.
 - **Dashboard**: A dedicated screen with tabs for Gmail and Drive that showed everything in one place.